 Michael Jordan is widely considered to be the greatest basketball player in the history of the game.
 He is known for his all-around great basketball ability including scoring, passing, and defense, winning 6 NBA championships with the Chicago Bulls and having won the NBA Finals MVP each time.

 With this recent trademark lawsuit appeal ruling, the China Supreme Court held that Chinese companies cannot continue to use the Chinese translation of “Jordan” to market their products without compensation to Michael Jordan.

 17 years after retiring from the NBA, Michael Jordan continues to own his competition and remains a global economic power.
 As evidenced in his current ESPN documentary, "The Last Dance," Michael Jordan's competitive nature and his refusal to lose against anyone in anything, anytime, anywhere has once again prevailed with this favorable ruling.

 If you have questions about intellectual property rights or trademark issues, contact our IPC professionals at (504) 322-7166 for more information on how we can help.

-IPC routinely assists clients with obtaining patents for their inventions.
-If you are interested in learning more about obtaining patent protection for an invention, call our professionals at (504) 322-7126.
+IPC attorneys routinely assist clients with obtaining patents for their proprietary methods and inventions.
+If you are interested in learning more about patent protection, call our professionals at (504) 322-7126.